chharvey/counterpoint-proposals/issues/96-remove-void-type.md

 let list1_o: int = list?.[1]; % same as regular access
 let list2_o: int = list?.[2]; % same as regular access
 ```
-As shown above, optional access is not very useful for objects of a single type, but we can still use it if the binding object could be `null` or, as introduced in #94, a union of collection types.
-Therefore it may be more accurate to change the name of the `?.` operator to **“potential access”**.
+As shown above, potential access is not very useful for objects of a single type, but we can still use it if the binding object could be `null` or, as introduced in #94, a union of collection types.
 ```cp
 let voidable_rec?: [prop: str];
 voidable_rec.prop;  %> TypeError: Property `prop` does not exist on type `[prop: str] | null`.